-The section of the report based on research from Drs Reusink and Horwith clearly shows that the harvest phase of geoduck cultivation kills eelgrass, and there are now major restrictions in place throughout Puget Sound because of this finding.
-While there is no native eelgrass in Henderson Inlet, these same authors also reported suspicion that whatever killed the eelgrass had more widespread negative impacts and recommended further investigation.
+The section of the report based on research from Drs Reusink and Horwith clearly shows that the harvest phase of geoduck kills eelgrass, and there are now major restrictions in place throughout Puget Sound because of this finding.
+Taylor could argue that there is no native eelgrass in Henderson Inlet, but in the GARP report these same authors also reported suspicion of more widespread negative impacts and recommended further investigation.
 This has not been done.